cpm1147/SPEED-Article-Manager/README.md

 - Create a personal account to access and submit articles.

-- Articles will only display once approved by the admin role.
+- Articles will only display once approved by the admin role and analysed by the analyst role.

 <b>Admin login:</b>